HappyBeautysmile/ERC_web3/README.md

 This repository has my personal projects where I experiment with new web3 projects, new tools, new alternatives, research about EVM, blockchain, web3, opcodes, solidity, huff language, AI, and more! 🚀

+Projects are deployed to Layer2 for better speed and costs cheaper than L1 🌎

 ALERT!! 🚨
 This repositories are not 100% checked that can works very well for serious and real world project!
 But always I am looking for to improve all this small projects! 📝